 How it Works

-Tell us via phone, email, or using the online form below, details on your case.
+Tell us, via phone, email, or using the online form below, details of your case.
 Do you require a nurse with specialty training, experience, or certificates?
-Case details including conflicts and search parameters help refine the search and provide the best possible match.
+Case details, including conflicts and search parameters help refine the search and provide the best possible match.

 Once a retainer agreement is signed with Expert Witness Nurses the expert will start working on your case.
 The expert will collaborate directly with you for medical records and providing their report.
 Expert Witness Nurses will coordinate invoicing of the expert’s hours, including the retainer invoice and monthly invoicing as required.

 Get personalized assistance in locating expert witnesses by calling (800) 505-9847 or fill out the form below to start your search.